getformo/sdk/README.md

 export default AnalyticsProvider;
 ```

-1. Integrating the Provider in Your Root Layout
+### 3. Integrating the Provider in Your Root Layout

-Wrap your application with the `AnalyticsProvider` that just created in your main layout file:
+Wrap your application with the newly created `AnalyticsProvider` in your main layout file:

 ```jsx
 import { AnalyticsProvider } from './AnalyticsProvider';